 If you notice a little blood in the sink after you brush your teeth, this is a dental concern worthy of bringing up at your next appointment.
 When you experience gingivitis or bleeding gums, this means that your gums are irritated or inflamed.
 Typically, this inflammation is due to plaque or tartar buildup.
+Luckily, we provide treatment for bleeding gums in Westminster, MD.

 Plaque and tartar come from when sugary food and beverage residues are left to harden on your tooth surfaces.
 A thorough dental cleaning is usually what needs to occur in order to reduce your gum inflammation.
 It’s important to know that when plaque advanced into tartar, tartar cannot be removed by at-home brushing and flossing methods.
 Tartar must be removed by a trained dental professional like your trusted dentist in Westminster, MD, Dr. Bowersox.

-Bleeding Gums Treatment in Westminster MD
+Bleeding Gums Treatment in Westminster, MD

 What is the risk of leaving bleeding gums untreated?